-choice for Nidacon media.
-The bottles we use are made only from virgin PET resin and provide a lightweight, shatterproof alternative to glass and make for easy recycling.
+The bottles we use are made only from virgin PET resin and provide a lightweight, shatterproof alternative to glass and made for easy recycling.
 PET is non-cytotoxic and has been shown through MEA testing to be biologically equivalent to Type 1 borosilicate glass bottles.